 • Selenium contributes to normal thyroid function

-• Selenium contributes to normal immune function
+• Selenium contributes to normal function of the immune system

 • Selenium contributes to the protection of DNA, proteins and lipids from oxidative damage